Decoherence as an inherent characteristic of quantum mechanics

 which leads to

 By means of this equation, we can determine a delta-functional in (\ref{eq:ws}) as follows:

 and (\ref{eq:ws}) becomes

 Here, (\ref{eq:ws2}) is the desired form of the density matrix.
 Because the state that (\ref{eq:ws2}) describes is a proper mixture, we can predict that each electron will behave as a particle.
-On the other hand, because $|\psi (z)|^2$ is a probability density that includes the interference terms, the marks the electrons leave on the screen form striped interference pattern.
+However, because $|\psi (z)|^2$ is a probability density that includes the interference terms, the marks the electrons leave on the screen form a striped interference pattern.